naveenprofile/Linux/GCP_Networking_Complete_Guide.md

 ### Overview
 Google Cloud DNS provides managed, scalable DNS hosting for public and private zones.

+Cloud DNS is Google's fully managed, highly available DNS service that translates domain names into IP addresses.
+It supports both public and private DNS zones.
+Public zones are used for Internet-facing applications, while private zones are used for internal applications within a VPC.
+Common DNS records include A, AAAA, CNAME, MX, TXT, and NS.
+In production, Cloud DNS is commonly used with load balancers, Compute Engine, GKE, and Cloud Run to provide stable domain names while allowing the underlying IP addresses or infrastructure to change.

+When a user enters www.company.com in a browser, the browser first asks a DNS resolver to translate the domain name into an IP address.
+The resolver checks its cache.
+If the record isn't cached, it queries the authoritative DNS server, such as Google Cloud DNS.
+Cloud DNS looks up the DNS record (for example, an A record) and returns the corresponding IP address.
+The resolver caches the result based on the record's TTL and sends the IP address back to the browser.
+The browser then connects to that IP, which is often a Google Cloud Load Balancer.
+The load balancer routes the request to a healthy backend such as a Compute Engine VM, GKE cluster, or Cloud Run service.
+The application processes the request and returns the response to the user.

 ### Zone Types

 #### 1. Public Zones